 The sandwiches on the list are so many that they naturally meet every possible taste and preference.
 Whether you are a vegan or vegetarian, you like smoked fish, or enjoy some chicken, you are bound to find great combinations with other tasty ingredients.
 I wanted one of the vegetarian sandwiches but instead of the cheese, I preferred to stay dairy-free, so I switched with roasted artichokes and my combination was just excellent.

 At La Sandwicheria, you can’t eat inside, it’s only a take-away, so even if there is a bit of a line, it will finish quickly.
 This is both a pro and a con because while you won’t need to wait, you will also need to find a place to have your sandwich, and in the very surroundings, there is none.
 But this makes perfect if you are on a speed sightseeing and don’t have time for a restaurant meal, you just grab your sandwich and have it on the go.
-Fast, delicious, and cheap, a pretty sweet combination for an eatery near Fontana di Trevi and an easy on-the-go street food place in Rome.
+Fast, delicious, and cheap, it’s a pretty sweet combination for an affordable restaurant near Fontana di Trevi and an easy on-the-go street food place in Rome.